urbanhobbit/PolarizationSimulation-POSOP/user_manual.markdown

 - **Party Support Over Time**: Line plot showing the voting share of each party over iterations.
 Use the dropdown to switch between parties or view all.
 - **Final Support Distribution**: Bar chart showing the final voting share of each party.
 - **Preference Profile Distribution**: Line plot showing the distribution of preference profiles over time.
+- **Screenshot Placeholder**: [Insert a screenshot of the Voting Results tab showing the party support plot and final support distribution.]

+### Tab 4: Social Choice Results
-- **Social Choice Results**: Line plots for social choice winners (Plurality, Borda, Majority Comparison, Copeland) and their scores over time.
+- Displays visualizations for social choice outcomes under Plurality, Borda, Majority Comparison, and Copeland rules, using a distinct color palette (e.g., light green, orange, pink) for parties to differentiate from other tabs.
-- **Final Social Choice Winners**: Table listing the final winners under each rule.
+- **Winners Over Time**: Step plot showing the winning party for each rule over iterations.
+Use the dropdown to switch between rules or view all.
+Colors reflect the winning party.
+- **Scores Across Rules and Parties**: Heatmap showing scores for each party under each rule over time.
+Each party is represented by a unique color, with score intensity shown as white opacity.
+- **Final Scores Comparison**: Bar chart comparing final scores for each party across rules, with party-specific colors.
-- **Screenshot Placeholder**: [Insert a screenshot of the Voting Results tab showing the party support plot and final winners table.]
+- **Screenshot Placeholder**: [Insert a screenshot of the Social Choice Results tab showing the step plot, heatmap, and bar chart.]

 ## Results Management